ksolomon75/ESG2024-BCP-Review/root/README.md

-# Alamos ESG 2024 Coding Standards Review - Components
+# Alamos ESG 2024 Coding Standards Review - Root

 ## Files Reviewed

-This folder contains the following files that were reviewed and found to be non-compliant with coding standards:
+This folder contains the following files that were reviewed and found to have significant coding standard violations that must be addressed to ensure the reliability, security, and maintainability of the project:

 - `functions.php`
 - `index.php`